 We formalize this as follows.
-Let ρ_H (respectively, ρ_L) denote the equilibrium probability that a D of unknown type is convicted, when P is type H (respectively, type L).
-Let a_H (respectively, a_L) denote the equilibrium probability that a D of unknown type is acquitted, when P is type H (respectively, type L).
-Finally, let d_H (respectively, d_L) denote the equilibrium probability that the case is dropped, when P is type H (respectively, type L).
-In the Appendix we provide formulae for these expressions, and we show that the following proposition holds.
+Let ρ_T denote the equilibrium probability that a D of unknown type is convicted, when P is type T, T = H, L. Similarly, let a_T denote the equilibrium probability that a D of unknown type is acquitted, when P is type T. Finally, let d_T denote the equilibrium probability that the case is dropped, when P is type T. In the Appendix we provide formulae for these expressions, and we show that the following proposition holds.

-Proposition 4.
-For a randomly-chosen defendant of unknown type: a) the probability of an acquittal is lower if P is an H-type rather than an L-type $(a_H < a_L)$;
+PROPOSITION 4: For a randomly-chosen defendant of unknown type:

+(i) the probability of an acquittal is lower if P is an H-type rather than an L-type $(a_H < a_L)$;